Tom Wolfe: Journalism and New Journalism

 Though Wolfe was offered teaching jobs in academia, he opted to work as a reporter.
 In 1956, while still preparing his thesis, Wolfe became a reporter for the Springfield Union in Springfield, Massachusetts.
 Wolfe finished his thesis in 1957.

 In 1959, he was hired by The Washington Post.
 Wolfe has said that part of the reason he was hired by the Post was his lack of interest in politics.
 The Post's city editor was "amazed that Wolfe preferred cityside to Capitol Hill, the beat every reporter wanted."
 He won an award from The Newspaper Guild for foreign reporting in Cuba in 1961 and also won the Guild's award for humor.
-While there, Wolfe experimented with fiction-writing techniques in feature stories.
+While at the Post, Wolfe experimented with fiction-writing techniques in feature stories.

 In 1962, Wolfe left Washington D.C. for New York City, taking a position with the New York Herald Tribune as a general assignment reporter and feature writer.
 The editors of the Herald Tribune, including Clay Felker of the Sunday section supplement New York magazine, encouraged their writers to break the conventions of newspaper writing.
 Wolfe attracted attention in 1963 when, three months before the JFK assassination, he published an article on George Ohsawa and the sanpaku condition foretelling death.

 During the 1962–63 New York City newspaper strike, Wolfe approached Esquire magazine about an article on the hot rod and custom car culture of southern California.
 He struggled with the article until his editor, Byron Dobell, suggested that Wolfe send him his notes so they could piece the story together.
 Wolfe procrastinated.
 The evening before the deadline, he typed a letter to Dobell explaining what he wanted to say on the subject, ignoring all journalistic conventions.
 Dobell's response was to remove the salutation "Dear Byron" from the top of the letter and publish it intact as reportage.
 The result, published in 1963, was "There Goes (Varoom!
 Varoom!)
 That Kandy-Kolored Tangerine-Flake Streamline Baby."
 The article was widely discussed—loved by some, hated by others.
 Its notoriety helped Wolfe gain publication of his first book, The Kandy-Kolored Tangerine-Flake Streamline Baby, a collection of his writings from the Herald-Tribune, Esquire, and other publications.